Givens Rotations for QR Decomposition, SVD and PCA over Database Joins: Experiments

-Table~\ref{tab:figaro_thin_relative_part_error} (left) shows the error of \Figaro-MKL.
+Table~\ref{tab:figaro_thin_relative_part_error} (left) shows the error of \Figaro-MKL as we vary the number of rows and columns of the two relations following a geometric progression.
 As the number of rows increases, the accuracy only changes slightly.
 The accuracy drops as the number of columns increases.
 The error remains however sufficiently close to the machine representation unit ($10^{-16}$).
 We also verified that \Figaro-THIN's error is very similar.

 We also computed the relative error for MKL.
 Table~\ref{tab:figaro_thin_relative_part_error} (right) shows the result of dividing the relative errors of MKL and \Figaro-MKL.
 A number greater than $1$ means that \Figaro-MKL is more accurate than MKL.
 The error gap increases with the number of rows and decreases with the number of columns.
-The latter is as expected, as post-processing dominates the computation for wide matrices.
-As shown in the table, \Figaro-MKL is up to three orders of magnitude more accurate than MKL.
+The latter is as expected, as post-processing dominates the computation for wide matrices. \Figaro-MKL is up to three orders of magnitude more accurate than MKL.